katerinanavab/javadocs/docs/unit05/notes501.md

 When you are given a problem specification, you can identify **classes** you’ll need by looking for the _nouns_ in the specification.

-> For instance, the specification for the turtle graphics system from Unit 2 probably contained a sentence that said something like, _“there are turtles that can exist on a 2-dimensional world and can draw lines by moving around the world”_.
-The main nouns in that description are “turtle” and “world” and indeed the classes in the system are ``Turtle`` and ``World``.
+🐢 For instance, the specification for the turtle graphics system from Unit 2 probably contained a sentence that said something like, _“there are turtles that can exist on a 2-dimensional world and can draw lines by moving around the world”_.
+The main **nouns** in that description are “turtle” and “world” and indeed the classes in the system are ``Turtle`` and ``World``.
 > (The one noun that was not turned into a class was “line”.
 Do you think it would have made sense to create a ``Line``